ggloor/CoDaSeq/README.txt

 This is the ongoing work to put together a complete suite of functions for CoDa analysis of microbiome, transcriptome and metagenome data

-The code here is in the form of a R markdown documents.
+Some of the code here is in the form of a R markdown documents, but the stuff you want is in CodaSeq_xxx.tar.gz.
+This is an R package that can be installed by downloading it and running this command in your R console:

-The major functions are in chunk/codaSeq_functions.R
+install.packages("path/to/CodaSeq_xxx.tar.gz", type="source", repos=NULL)

 tongue_saliva.txt, and tongue_vs_cheek.txt are subsets of the HMP example dataset